 Hopper windows became popular during the 19th century.
 At the time, this window served several purposes.
 Automobiles and paved roads were still only a novelty, and horses on dirt roads were the means of transportation for the country.
 The unpaved roads created large amounts of dust.
 When home owners opened their windows, a flurry of dust overtook the home.

-The invention of the hopper window allowed for minimal amounts of dust to permeate the home.
-Hopper windows were first used on transoms, where the window was hinged at the bottom and tilted into the room.
-The dust from the horses was minimized at transom height, typically 7’0” above finished floor, than at regular height.
-The hopper window was also used to cool food.
-Homes built during this time period had deep window sills where pies and hot items were set to cool.
-The window was opened to allow cool air into the room, cooling the food.
-Today, hopper windows are still used for transoms and, even more so, basement windows.
-Basement windows are essential for light and ventilation.
-The hopper window fulfills both needs.
+The invention of the hopper window allowed for light and ventilation to permeate the home while restricting the amount of dust that could enter.
+Hopper windows were used on transoms, where the window was hinged at the bottom and tilted into the room.
+The dust from the roads was minimal at transom height–typically 7’0” above finished floor–compared to traditional window height.
+Another common use for the hopper window was to cool food.
+Homes built during this period had deep window sills where pies and hot items were set to cool.
+Opening the hopper window allowed fresh air to enter the home and assist in cooling the food.

 While traditional historical hopper windows were built with wood, Solar Innovations® uses a durable aluminum frame that will not warp, rot, or require constant finish maintenance over time.